Email FacebookTwitterMenu burgerClose thin

 For reference, the standard deduction before the TCJA was $6,350 for individuals in tax year 2017, $12,700 for those married filing jointly and $9,350 for heads of household.

-The new Trump tax plan in 2025 would raise the standard deduction from 2025 to 2028, adding a fixed amount based on filing status—$1,000 for single and separate filers, $2,000 for joint filers, and $1,500 for heads of household.
-These adjustments would lower taxable income for a limited time before ending after 2028.
-Here’s a table comparing the 2025 standard deduction with the new Trump proposal.
+The One big Beautiful Act raises the standard deduction from 2025 to 2028, adding a fixed amount based on filing status—$1,000 for single and separate filers, $2,000 for joint filers and $1,500 for heads of household.
+These adjustments lower taxable income for a limited time before ending after 2028.
+Here’s a table comparing the 2025 standard deduction with the One Big Beautiful Act.

 Standard Deduction: Current Tax Law (TCJA) vs. New Trump Tax Plan